Clean Water

 Riparian areas

-Healthy riparian areas include a diversity of native plants that stabilize streambanks and support hundreds of different species of wildlife, large to small—thousands if you count the many kinds of insects and invertebrates!
-Here you can find fish, frogs, salamanders, crayfish, and birds that perch, feed, rest, and nest.
+Healthy riparian areas include a diversity of native plants that stabilize streambanks and support hundreds of different species of wildlife, large to small—thousands if you count the many kinds of insects and other invertebrates!
+Here you can find frogs, salamanders, crayfish, and birds that perch, feed, rest, and nest.
 You can also find mammals like beavers and deer that depend on the water and plants for cover, migration corridorsCorridors Wildlife corridor: a stretch of habitat that connects natural areas separated by human land use, and food.
 Learn more about what riparian areas provide.

 An intact riparianRiparian areas The land alongside a creek, river, pond, or other body of water area is essential to a well-functioning stream ecosystem.
 Riparian plants cast shade over the stream and help keep it cool and free of algae.
 The plants can filter water that runs off the landscape before it reaches the stream channel.
 They also help hold stream banks in place to limit erosion and sediment in streams.